canertopcu/DS_Examples/README.md

-# Data Structre Examples in Unity
+# Data Structure Examples in Unity

 ## Overview

-These Unity scripts, `ListController` and `ArrayController`, demonstrate how to manage game objects using both arrays and lists.
-They provide functionality to add and remove objects dynamically during runtime.
+This Unity project includes several scripts that demonstrate the use of different data structures (Lists, Arrays, Stacks, and Queues) to manage game objects dynamically during runtime.
+These scripts provide functionality to add and remove objects, showcasing various data structure implementations.

 ## ListController